kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/cooperation.md

 * My PhD thesis is entitled "Cooperation against the odds: a study on the political economy of local development in a country with small firms and small farms".
 It can be accessed [here](http://etheses.lse.ac.uk/4307/).

+## Journal articles

+* Kira Gartzou-Katsouyanni, "Obstacles to local cooperation in fragmented, left-behind economies: An integrated framework" (accepted with minor revisions at the *Cambridge Journal of Regions, Economy and Society*)

+* Kira Gartzou-Katsouyanni, "Beyond mere rent payments?
+The Common Agricultural Policy as a facilitator of local cooperation" (under review)

 ## Scholarships, grants and awards

 * ESRC Postdoctoral Fellowship, January-December 2022